Flevy Management Insights Case Study

 An added benefit of an effective waste management strategy can be the identification of possible waste streams, leading to potential opportunities for revenue generation.
 This analysis follows the principle of 'One man's trash is another man's treasure'—identifying profitable avenues for waste disposal.

-To improve the effectiveness of implementation, we can leverage best practice documents in Waste Identification.
-These resources below were developed by management consulting firms and Waste Identification subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Waste Identification templates below that were developed by management consulting firms and Waste Identification subject matter experts.

 Regulatory Compliance and Sustainability